 Once I have my translation qualification, what job opportunities are there?

-There are in-house jobs for translators at translation agencies (Language Service Providers, or LSPs) or with major institutions, such as the EU and UN.
+There are in-house jobs for translators in some corporate environments and at translation agencies (Language Service Providers, or LSPs) as well as with major institutions, such as the EU and UN.

-However, most translators tend to work freelance so you need to consider whether this is something that will suit you.
-It does take time to build up work as a freelancer so you may need to take on another job initially while you become established.
+However, most translators work freelance so you need to consider whether this is something that will suit you.
+It does take time to build up a portfolio of clients so you may need to take on another job initially while you become established.

 How can I improve my language skills?